 - has difficulty walking or needs extra care – more than a child of the same age who does not have a disability.

 DLA for children is a tax-free benefit made up of two components (parts).
-A child may qualify for one or both components:
+A child may qualify for 1 or both components.
+The 2 components are:

 - The care component – to help with the cost of extra care.